spite/ccapture.js/README.md

 // Create a capturer that exports a WebM video var capturer = new CCapture( { format: 'webm' } );

+// Create a capturer that exports an MJPEG-AVI video var capturer = new CCapture( { format: 'mjpg' } );

 // Create a capturer that exports an animated GIF
-// Notices you have to specify the path to the gif.worker.js var capturer = new CCapture( { format: 'gif', workersPath: 'js/' } );
+// Notice that you have to specify the path to gif.worker.js var capturer = new CCapture( { format: 'gif', workersPath: 'js/' } );

 // Create a capturer that exports PNG images in a TAR file